Corionis/ELS/docs/downloads.md

 ### &nbsp;&nbsp;&nbsp; Linux and Windows

  * A dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes.
-   A matching auto-updater is downloaded and run from the GitHub project.
+   Yes abd the latest auto-updater is downloaded and run from the GitHub project.

 ### &nbsp;&nbsp;&nbsp; macOS

  * A dialog is displayed with Changelist, No, and ELS website.
 Due to constraints there is no auto-updater for macOS.
-Mac users may download the latest ELS Jar or update ELS entirely using the .tar.gz.
+Mac users may download the latest ELS Jar or update ELS entirely using the .mac.tar.gz.
- * If you see an error dialog saying it cannot be validated in a terminal try from the installed directory:<br/>
+ * If you see an error dialog saying it cannot be validated open a terminal, change to the installed directory:<br/>
    ``xattr -d com.apple.quarantine ELS/rt/Contents/Home/bin/java``

 ## &bull; Configuration

  * By default ELS data files are store in your home directory in the **.els** subdirectory.
    * That may be changed with the -C \| \--config option.
- * If ELS is installed in a separate directory that folder may be replaced with a matching update.
+ * If ELS is installed in a separate directory that folder may be replaced with an  update.